jboss-developer/jboss-eap-quickstarts/contacts-mobile-basic/README.md

 If you have not yet done so, you must [Configure Maven](../README.md#configure-maven) before testing the quickstarts.

-Start the JBoss Server
+Start the JBoss EAP Server
 -----------------------

-1. Open a command line and navigate to the root of the JBoss server directory.
+1. Open a command line and navigate to the root of the JBoss EAP directory.
 2. The following shows the command line to start the server with the default profile:

         For Linux:   JBOSS_HOME/bin/standalone.sh